 The 17th annual Tennessee Young Writers' Workshop is July 10-16, 2016 and will be held on the campus of Cumberland University in Lebanon.
-Application coming soon!
+Download the application here.

 Frequently Asked Questions

 - Who is eligible to attend the Tennessee Young Writers’ Workshop?

 - What is the cost?